penmasters/zabbix-book/docs/ch04-zabbix-collecting-data/script.md

 * You monitor **remote services** where agents aren't available.
 * You want to prototype an integration before writing a custom plugin.

 For simple JSON transformations, preprocessing JavaScript might be enough, but Script items shine when you need full control.

 ---

 ## Expert techniques for Script items

-### 1. Debugging like a pro
+### 1. Debugging things

 During development, use the internal logging API to trace script behavior: